 - Lit. for the Lord will give you understanding in everything

 - Lit. of the seed of David

 - Lit. according to my gospel

 - Lit. for if we died

 - Or accurately teaching

-- Or for those who indulge in them will become even more ungodly; lit. for even more they will further ungodliness
+- Or for those who indulge in them will become still more ungodly; lit. for even more will they further ungodliness

 - See Num.
 16:5